 “Climate change is the most critical issue of our time.
 It’s such an urgent crisis.
 It really requires world peace,” says Jesse, echoing the sentiments of “People Have the Power” as she adds: “We need to all come to together to solve it.
 The second I learned about [climate change] as a teenager, it was a no-brainer — like, ‘Of course, this is absolutely terrifying, and I have to do this.
 If I don’t do anything, if I don’t devote my life to it, then I’m just saying it’s OK and normalizing it.’
 It’s all our responsibility.
 We have to do something.”

 The elder Smith is clearly proud of her daughter’s achievements with Pathway to Paris and has hope that Jesse’s generation can keep our planet and the spirit of “People Have the Power” alive.
-“We have to look to the young, to the new generations — to put it in the simplest terms — to save our world, to rebuild our world,” Patti, who turned 70 last year, tells Yahoo.
+“We have to look to the young, to the new generations — to put it in the simplest terms — to save our world, to rebuild our world,” Patti, age 71, tells Yahoo.
 “It’s like, we [older citizens] haven’t done a very good job.
 And our current president is my generation.
 [Donald Trump] and I are the same age!
-And it’s appalling to see, when I think of all the hopes and dreams and idealism from my generation, that that is who is representing us, is probably the worst of my generation.
+And it’s appalling to see, when I think of all the hopes and dreams and idealism from my generation, that is who is representing us, is probably the worst of my generation.
 And that’s our president.
 We have to do all that we can and look to the future, look to our young.

 “It’s like that old Crosby, Stills & Nash song: It starts, ‘Teach your children well,’ and then it ends with ‘Teach your parents well,’” says Patti.
 “And I feel that’s what my daughter is doing.
 I’m turning the page from her book.”